 What materials are good for entry doors?

-Common materials for an exterior entry door include wood, steel, and fiberglass.
-Wood has a natural elegance and can enhance a traditional style home.
-It does require regular maintenance, and can be expensive, however.
-Steel is a budget friendly option and is energy efficient, thanks in part to its core, which is often foam-filled.
+• Steel is a budget friendly option and is energy efficiency, that in part to its core, which is often-foam filled.
 It is less prone to shrinking or warping or weather, and can be very secure.
 Steel does dent easily, so high traffic areas where looks are a concern may not be the first location.
-Fiberglass doors are a versatile option.
-They also typically have a foam-filled core and offer excellent energy efficiency.
-Low-maintenance and durable, they can be textured to look like wood, come in many colors, including paintable, and are less prone to dents than steel.

 You should choose your entry door material based on energy efficiency, security concerns, and the style of your home.